 As we mentioned before, all our cache is within the Runner, so if we change the Runner every pipeline or job, there is no way to speed up.

 Gitlab CI: Cache Docker Image

-We already know that all pipelines occur inside the Runner, so if you pull images from AWS ECR (see how to use it ECR on GitLab CI) or Docker Hub, or even build your image, all of them is cached inside the Runner.
+We already know that all pipelines occur inside the Runner, so if you pull images from AWS ECR (see how to use it ECR on GitLab CI) or Docker Hub or even build your image, all of them are cached inside the Runner.